The Canadian CAN/ULC-S701 "Standard for Thermal Insulation, Polystyrene, Boards and Pipe Covering" provides material

 |Limiting Oxygen Index|

 * Values are for 25mm [1 inch] thick samples with natural skins intact.
 Better values will result for thicker materials. ** The test methods used to determine the above material properties provide a means of comparing different cellular plastic thermal insulations.
 They are intended for use in specifications, product evaluations and quality control, but they are not intended to predict end-use product performance.

-Expanded Polystyrene (EPS) is a closed cell, rigid foam plastic insulation product that uses Air as main component and does not contain the blowing agent gases HCFC or HFC, which provide a temporary increase in thermal resistance of some other insulation materials.
-Closed cell EPS insulation resists moisture while allowing good drying capacity, providing Long-Term Thermal Resistance (LTTR) over the long service periods of buildings.
-Continuous insulation eliminates thermal bridging, increasing the total effective RSI/R-value.
+Expanded Polystyrene (EPS) is a closed cell, rigid foam plastic insulation product that uses Air as main component and does not contain the blowing agent gases HCFC or CFC, which provide a temporary increase in thermal resistance of some other insulation materials at very high environmental costs.
+EPS insulation resists moisture with Low Environmental Impact, High Long-Term Thermal Resistance & Good Drying Potential over the long service periods of buildings.
+Continuous insulation eliminates thermal bridging, increasing the total effective insulation value.

 Additional Properties for all EPS Types